Deputy of the Prime Minister of Israel

-The deputies of the prime minister of Israel falls into four categories; Acting Prime Minister, Deputy Prime Minister, Vice Prime Minister and Alternate Prime Minister.
-Vice Prime Minister is honorary and extra-constitutional position, but entitle the office-holder to a place in the cabinet.
+The deputies of the prime minister of Israel fall into four categories: Acting Prime Minister, Deputy Prime Minister, Vice Prime Minister and Alternate Prime Minister.
+Vice Prime Minister is an honorary and extra-constitutional position, but entitles the officeholder to a place in the cabinet.
 Deputy Prime Minister, Designated Acting Prime Minister, and Alternate Prime Minister are constitutional positions.

-When the Prime Minister is temporarily incapacitated both Acting Prime Ministers and Alternate Prime Minister assume the duties of the prime minister while Deputy Prime Minister is an honorary position.
+If the Prime Minister is temporarily incapacitated, both the Acting Prime Minister and the Alternate Prime Minister assume the duties of the prime minister, while the Deputy Prime Minister is an honorary position.

 Deputy Prime Minister

 The position of Deputy Prime Minister (סגן ראש הממשלה, Segan Rosh HaMemshela) is an honorary title carried by an incumbent Minister in the Israeli Government under the Basic law: the Government, that states the follows: "A minister may be a Deputy Prime Minister" (but no more than that).
 Thus, there is no limit to the number of deputies a Prime Minister can appoint (as opposed to an Acting Prime Minister, that can only be one).

 The post was created in 1963 when Abba Eban was appointed to the position in Levi Eshkol's first government.
 In 1977 Menachem Begin became the first Prime Minister to have two deputies.

-The title was scrapped from 1992 to 1996 during the term of the 13th Knesset, but was resurrected by Binyamin Netanyahu in 1996 when he appointed four Deputies.
+The title was scrapped from 1992 to 1996 during the term of the 13th Knesset, but was resurrected by Benjamin Netanyahu in 1996 when he appointed four Deputies.
 In Ehud Olmert's cabinet there were three, one from his own party, and the leaders of the two next largest parties in his coalition (Labour and Shas).
-The former cabinet led by Benjamin Netanyahu again had four deputy PMs, one from Netanyahu's own Likud party and one each from coalition partners Shas, Independence, and Yisrael Beiteinu.
+The former cabinet led by Netanyahu again had four deputy PMs, one from Netanyahu's own Likud party and one each from coalition partners Shas, Independence, and Yisrael Beiteinu.
 The 36th cabinet, led by Naftali Bennett, had two: Benny Gantz and Gideon Sa'ar.

 David Levy has had three spells as Deputy PM; from 1977 until 1992 and then again from 1996 to 1998 and 1999–2000.
 Each term was with a different party, Likud, Gesher and One Israel respectively.